maykar/plex_assistant/README.md

 ## Companion Sensor

-Plex assistant includes a sensor to display the names of currently connected cast devices.
+Plex assistant includes a sensor to display the names of currently connected cast devices (updates once a minute).
 This is to help with config and troubleshooting.
 To add the sensor use the code below:

 ```
 sensor: